 The Meaning of the Word

 For over 50 years, Caritas of Austin has been a turning point in people’s lives.
 Each year we serve thousands of families and individuals who do not have a stable place to call home.
-Through comprehensive, relationship-base services, Caritas of Austin turns crisis into stability and empowers people toward the life they want.
+Through comprehensive, relationship-based services, Caritas of Austin turns crisis into stability and empowers people toward the life they want.
 We believe that a thriving community derives its strength from providing all members the opportunity to be self-reliant.

 Caritas of Austin provides a service continuum for those experiencing poverty that begins with a safety net and links them to resources to achieve self-sufficiency.